Rome with teenagers: the best things to do in Rome with teens for a trip you’ll all love (updated for 2026)

 Nowadays, you visit the Domus Aurea as an underground site, walking along windowless tunnels that still retain some of the incredible decorations that once shone here.

 This is an exciting place to visit a one of my favorite places to visit in Rome with teens who want to see a real dig, love archaeology and excavation work.
+It also comes with a short Virtual reality experience at the ends, during which you get a headset to see how the villa was and virtually walk around it, really cool and immersive.

 You can find my review of our visit to the Domus Aurea here.